gongahkia/personal-wiki/Haskell.md

     -- :: => means "has the type of"
     -- -> => seperates each parameter type and return type with a syntax very similar to Clojure

 removeNonUppercase :: [Char] -> [Char] -- this function removes all uppercase characters removeNonUppercase st = [ c | c <- st, c `elem` ['A'..'Z']]

 addThree :: Int -> Int -> Int -> Int -- this function receives three arguments of type Int and returns a value of type Int addThree x y z = x + y + z

+-- TYPE VARIABLES
+    -- used in type signatures for functions that don't have type-specific behaviour and accept arguments of multiple types, Haskell's equivalent of generics in other languages
+    -- these functions are called polymorphic functions -- type variables are specified with single-character names like 'a' as seen below

+head :: [a] -> a -- the type signature of the head function employs a type variable since its behaviour could apply to tuples of Int, Char, Bool, Float or any other type fst :: (a,b) -> a -- similarly, the type signature of the fst function employs a type variables since its behaviour is not type-specific

+-- TYPECLASSES
+    -- specify behaviour for types by prescribing them within the typeclass, allowing for a degree of meta-programming similar to interfaces in other languages and metatables in Lua
+    -- behaviours specified through class constraints which are decalred in () brackets within the function's type signature before the function's parameter and return types
+    -- => => seperates class constraints from the function's parameters and return types

+(==) :: (Eq a) => a -> a -> Bool -- the equality function's type signature (a -> a) specifies that it receives any two values that are the same type as arguments and returns a Boolean, while the typeclass specifies that the argument's type must be a member of the Eq class (Eq a)
+(>) :: (Ord a) => a -> a -> Bool -- the comparison function's type signature (a -> a) specifies that it receives any two values that are the same type as arguments and returns a Boolean, while the typeclass specifies that the argument's type must be a member of the Ord class (Ord a)
 ```

 ## Operators